quicbit-js/qb-standard/doc/recommended-style.md

   pascalCase and snake_case are both legitimate styles for local parameters and variables.

-  As a software developer, one should feel quite capable of working with either and both these formats without blinking (or scoffing).
+  As a software developer, one should feel capable of working with either and both these formats without blinking (or scoffing).

   ```js